 Karekare’s remote, dramatic landscapes have inspired filmmakers, writers and photographers, most notably in Jane Campion’s The Piano.
 The beautiful Karekare Falls is just the short walk from the main beach.

-Just an hour from the city centre, Karioitahi is something of a hidden gem, even to many Aucklanders.
-There’s so much to do here – horse riding, surfing, blokarting, paragliding, hang gliding and 4 wheel driving.
-If you’d rather keep it chilled out, take a walk and leave the action behind, or go fishing with the locals.
+Just an hour south from the city centre, Karioitahi is something of a hidden gem, even to many Aucklanders.
+There’s so much to do here – horse riding, surfing, blokarting, paragliding, hang gliding and four-wheel driving.
+If you’d rather relax, take a walk and leave the action behind, or go fishing with the locals.
 On your way there or back, explore nearby Waiuku Forest, with a range of tracks, trails and recreational activities, or drive to the end of Awhitu Peninsula and climb the Manukau Heads Lighthouse.

 Help protect our Kauri from Kauri dieback disease

 Kauri dieback disease is killing Kauri trees in the Waitakere Ranges Regional Park.
 The closure of some tracks and creating protection zones helps prevent the spread of this disease but those using the park can also help.
 Please respect the following guidelines when visiting: